Can you picture it?

 1. Make your space as cozy + comfy as humanly possible

 Warm-toned, lower wattage light bulbs.
-Tons and tons of candles.
+Tons and tons of candles (I love woodwick candles because they audibly crackle!)
 Throw pillows and sofa blankets in sumptuous, cuddly textures.
 Rugs over your bare floors.
-Thick drapes to keep out the cold and the dark.
+Thick drapes to keep out the cold and the dark (I have these and I love them!)
 Mirrors to reflect all those glowing, flickering candles and warm-tones lamps.

 I know it sounds crazy but I actually have different pillow shams and throw blankets for winter vs. summer.
 White cotton pillows don’t feel nice in the depths of winter!